jahan-addison/minta/README.md

 ## Details

-Minta was inspired by the pattern matching systems in rust, Haskell, and other modern languages.
+Minta was inspired by the pattern matching systems in Rust, Haskell, and other modern languages.

 To build the project, run `npm run build`.
 To run the test suite, run `npm test`.